hiulit/aseprite-to-godot-variables/README.md

 # Aseprite to Godot variables

-A Lua script to create arrays of colors and indexes of those colors from an Aseprite sprite to be used in Godot.
+A Lua script to create arrays of colors and indices of those colors from an Aseprite sprite to be used in Godot.

 ![Aseprite](/examples/aseprite.png)